 Spread over two compact floors, The Cupping Room serves a house-blend and seasonal single-origin on espresso, plus five more single-origins on pour-over, with bulk-brew and iced-filter if you’re in a hurry.
 All the coffee is roasted for The Cupping Room by Sweet Bloom in America, before being flown over to Hong Kong.
 If you’re hungry, there’s an impressive range of (mostly Western) food served all day, plus some delicious-looking cakes.

 Welcome to second instalment of my Brian’s Travel Spot series, which started with my flight out to Hong Kong via Dubai.
-This post covers my time in Hong Kong, an amazing city which I first visited in 2008.
-That was primarily a business trip, but I tacked on some sight-seeing time at the end.
-Hong Kong had never been on my destination list, but I fell in love with it and have been wanting to return ever since.
+This post covers my time in Hong Kong, an amazing city which I first visited in 2008 on a business trip.
+However, I added on some sight-seeing time at the end and, despite Hong Kong never having been on my destination list, I fell in love with it.

 18 grams is a local café/roastery chain based in Hong Kong, with eight branches spread out over Hong Kong Island and on the mainland in Kowloon.
 Founded in 2010, the Causeway Bay branch, just west of Victoria Park, is one of the first branches to open back in 2011.
 It’s a tiny spot, with just enough room for a handful of tables inside and a couple more outside down a side alley.
 However, what it lacks in size, it more than makes up for in character.
 And excellent coffee, of course.